grantcarthew/auto-tech/index.md

 Contact me on [Twitter](https://twitter.com/GrantCarthew)

-Because of my interest in technology the discussion about how automation is going to change the world comes up often.
+My interest often results in discussions about how automation is going to change the world.
 This webpage is a record of documents and media I discover related to Automation and [Universal Basic Income](https://en.wikipedia.org/wiki/Basic_income).

 For a summary of the subjects see the Pinned Links below.